Pungyeon/custom-tags-article/README.md

 }
 ```

-> NOTE : The regex value for validating an e-mail is not 100% safe, but it should suffice for the purposes for this article :relaxed_smile:
+> NOTE : The regex value for validating an e-mail is not perfect, but it should suffice for the purposes for this article :relaxed_smile:

 Notice that this will return an error, because the e-mail in the friends slice is invalid.
 If we fix this email address by giving it a `.com` postfix, the error is resolved !
 Magic ! :party: